TodePond/TodePondDotCom/wikiblogarden/health/sulfasalazine/two/readme.md

 They didn't.

-I've now run out of Sulfasalazine again and it hurts like hell again.
+I've now run out of Sulfasalazine again and it hurts like hell.

 ## Anger